vot/xkpasswd-node/readme.md

 ## Using as a command in terminal

-You can also use xkpasswd command in your terminal if you install the package globally.
+You can also use xkpasswd command in your terminal if you install the package globally (`npm install xkpasswd -g`).

 **CLI OPTIONS**